 Concealed Carry in the Sunshine State

 Owning a firearm or a weapon of any kind in the state of Florida is lawful with the proper documentation.
 However, even with documentation, there is a level of expectation that you will use good judgment when carrying or possibly using the said weapon.
-You can be arrested and need a weapons violation bail in Clearwater, FL.
+You can be arrested and need a weapons violation bail in St. Petersburg, FL.
 Keep reading to learn how this can happen in a concealed carry state.
 And call us at 727-571-9999 for a free estimate.

 Can You Be Arrested for Carrying a Weapon?